Alberk Koç

-Alberk Koç (born 15 February 1997) is a Turkish professional footballer who plays as a left back for TFF First League club Amedspor.
+Alberk Koç (born 15 February 1997) is a Turkish professional footballer who plays for TFF 2.
+Lig club Aliaga FK as a left back.

 Professional career

 Koç began his senior career with Menemenspor in the TFF First League, becoming their starting left-back.
 On 30 January 2020, signed a professional contract with Çaykur Rizespor.
 Koç made his professional debut with Çaykur Rizespor in a 3-2 Süper Lig win over Kayserispor on 9 July 2020.

+On 13 November 2025, Koç was banned from playing for 45 days for his involvement in the 2025 Turkish football betting scandal.
+His contract with Amedspor was mutually terminated on the next day.